Some affiliate links are provided below. Learn more.

 The last step in creating your DIY Christmas jar is creating a little greenery wreath for the top of the jar.

-Using paddle wire, tie your conifer branches together until you have a garland long enough to fit around your jar opening.
+Using paddle wire or string, tie your conifer branches together until you have a garland long enough to fit around your jar opening.

 To finish, tie the top of your garland to the bottom of your garland to create a circle.
 Pop it on top of your jar.